ISISComputingGroup/ibex_developers_manual/reflectometry-bench-configuration.md

 Items to note:

 1. Bench position in z is the place we want to pivot about not the front of the bench.
-So for a bench following the sample this is the sample point
+So for a bench following the sample this is the sample point.
+In the case of a forward bench I think it will pivot around the super mirror but we haven't talked about this with instrument scientists.
 1. The bench angle is the angle is makes with the incoming beam this is usually zero
 1. The seesaw parameter MUST be autosaved; this is because seesaw and angle are both defined by the relative jack positions
 1. The bench offset is the vertical offset of the bench.